 Tailwind is a scheduling tool for Pinterest or Instagram.
 It’s a more visual platform than BoardBooster and has a drag-and-drop interface.
 Tailwind will create an optimal posting schedule for you based on a variety of factors, such as audience engagement, traffic, and more.

-The best thing about Tailwind, in my opinion, is Tribes (which is free at the current time).
+The best thing about Tailwind, in my opinion, is Tribes.
 You can add your content to Tribes you belong to, and other Tribe members will then share it with their audiences.

 Tailwind has a free trial of 100 pins scheduled.
 The Plus plan for small businesses is $9.99/month, if billed annually and includes one Pinterest or one Instagram profile.

 Zapier is similar to IFTTT in that it allows you to integrate platforms and cross-post from one social network to another.
 The free plan connects with all the basic social media platforms and includes 5 simple zaps.
 It has paid plans that allow more complicated integrations (i.e. 3+ steps).

 I recently discovered MissingLettr, an app that generates automated social media content from the words you have written in your blog posts.
 It’s really cool.
 The free plan allows you to create 2 campaigns per month for 1 social profile.
 Paid plans offer more campaigns, more social profiles, and additional features.